nodejs/node/doc/api/module.md

 is not a string, it is converted to a string using [`util.TextDecoder`][].

-The `load` hook provides a way to define a custom method for retrieving the source code of an ES module specifier.
+The `load` hook provides a way to define a custom method for retrieving the source code of a resolved URL.
 This would allow a loader to potentially avoid reading files from disk.
 It could also be used to map an unrecognized format to a supported one, for example `yaml` to `module`.

 ```mjs
 export async function load(url, context, nextLoad) {